 Planning & development advisory committee (Committee of adjustments)

 The PDAC is a public advisory committee that is appointed by Parks Canada and the Municipality of Jasper to advise the Park Superintendent on planning and development issues in Jasper National Park where regulations and policies permit the Superintendent to exercise discretionary decision making authority.
-The committee meets as required, and holds public hearings on development applications and appeals that are referred to it by Parks Canada.
+The committee meets as required, and holds public hearings on development applications that are referred to it by Parks Canada.

 A separate terms of reference is available for the committee.

 Who is on the committee?